abcsuite/abcrpcclient/examples/abcdwebsockets/README.md

-dcrd Websockets Example
+abcd Websockets Example
 =======================

-This example shows how to use the abcrpcclient package to connect to a dcrd RPC server using TLS-secured websockets, register for block connected and block disconnected notifications, and get the current block count.
+This example shows how to use the abcrpcclient package to connect to a abcd RPC server using TLS-secured websockets, register for block connected and block disconnected notifications, and get the current block count.